brunoV/throttler/README.md

 Now all `{f1,f2,f3}-slow` will honor the global rate of 1000 calls/day whatever the calling ratio among the three methods is.

+The same can be done for channels, using `chan-throttler`.

 ## Throughput accuracy over a wide range of rates